 State Water Board’s General Water Quality Certification of the U.S. Army Corps of Engineers’ Regional General Permit 10 for Wildfire Mitigation Activities (at the time of issuance, the associated order number is Order No. 2023-0055-DWQ).

-Projects within the Carson River, Lake Tahoe, Little Truckee River, Truckee River, or Walker River Hydrologic Units must comply with Lahontan Regional Water Quality Control Board Basin Plan section 4.1 Waste Discharge Prohibition requirements.
-Dischargers with work within these hydrologic units should contact Regional Water Board staff to determine if they must apply for a Basin Plan Prohibition Exemption to seek coverage under this General Order.
+Projects within the jurisdiction of the Lahontan Regional Water Board must comply with the requirements in the Lahontan Regional Water Quality Control Board Basin Plan Sections 4.1 and 5.2, Waste Discharge Prohibitions.
+Dischargers with work within the Lahontan Regional Water Board should contact Regional Water Board staff to determine if they must apply for a Basin Plan Prohibition Exemption to seek coverage under this General Order.

-Projects that are not covered under the NPDES general Permit for Storm Water discharges Associated with Construction and Land Disturbance Activities (Order No. 2009-0009-DWQ or 2022-0057-DWQ) (Construction General Permit) may need to obtain coverage under this General Order for eligible activities.
-If the Project is required to obtain coverage under the Construction General Permit for only part of its land disturbance activities and other portions of the project are eligible for enrollment in this General Order, compliance with the Construction General Permit constitutes compliance with Sections IV.F.1 through 8; 17; 19; K; L; and R.1.f; all other conditions in this General Order apply.
+Projects that are not covered under the Construction General Permit shall obtain coverage under this General Order for eligible activities.
+If the Project is required to obtain coverage under the Construction General Permit for only part of its land disturbance activities and other portions of the project are eligible for enrollment in this General Order, compliance with the Construction General Permit constitutes compliance with Sections IV.F.1 through 4, 9 through 12; 23; 25; Section IV.K; Section IV.L; and Section IV.R.1.f; and Dischargers shall comply with all other conditions in this General Order.

-This General Order does not provide authorization for any discharge of pesticides residue to waters of the United States that is required to obtain an NPDES permit.
+This General Order does not authorize any discharge of pesticides residue to waters of the United States such that it requires an NPDES permit.

+For activities covered under this order, coverage under the following Regional Board General Orders is not required:

+North Coast Regional Water Quality Control Board General Waste Discharge Requirements for Discharges Related to Specific Types of Forest Management Activities On Non-Federal Lands in the North Coast Region (Order No. R1-2024-0001),

+Central Valley Regional Water Quality Control Board Waste Discharge Requirements General Order For Discharges Related to Timberland Management Activities For Non-Federal And Federal Lands (Order No. R5-2017-0061),

+Lahontan Regional Water Quality Control Board Conditional Waiver of Waste Discharge Requirements for Waste Discharges Resulting From Timber Harvest and Vegetation Management Activities in the Lahontan Region (Order No. R6-2024-0035).

 General Compliance